pixelblob/loadshedding-shutdown/README.md

 }
 ```

+Install The NPM modules: `npm install`

+Select your area by running `node areaSearch.js`

 Program can be started by running `node index.js` in the folder or can be installed as a windows service by running `node installServiceWindows.js`